Approach to Partnering

 • Susanna Ånäs: Open Knowledge Finland; AvinGLAM; Wikimedian.

-• Helen Williams: Metadata Manager, LSE Library, London School of Economics (LSE).
+• Helen Williams: Metadata Manager, LSE Library, The London School of Economics and Political Science.

 • Dr. Netha Hussain: Wikimedian; Sahlgrenska University Hospital.